ddamato/deltazeus/src/pages/about.md

 ## Location Precision

-The latitude and longitude for each feed is saved at a level of precision that represents an area of roughly 111km/70mi, or about the size of the country of Andorra located between Spain and France in Europe.
+The latitude and longitude for each feed is saved at a level of precision that represents an area of roughly 111km/70mi, or about the size of the country of Switzerland located in Europe.
+Weather isn't often so different within a region of this size.
+This also reduces the calls needed to fetch weather for shared locations.

 ## History